-- Inform advisers of group events and activities, including regular meeting times.
+- Inform advisors of group events and activities, including regular meeting times.

-- Meet with their adviser each semester to discuss the orgnisation’s goals and mission.
+- Meet with their advisor each semester to discuss the orgnisation’s goals and mission.

 - Manage and discuss orgnisation funds, including adherence to College financial policies.

-- Inform advisers on intentions of seeking funding from outside Yale-NUS College.
+- Inform advisors on intentions of seeking funding from outside Yale-NUS College.

-- Notify advisers on the identities of current leadership and all changes that may come during the academic year.
+- Notify advisors on the identities of current leadership and all changes that may come during the academic year.

 - Respond to requests from the adviser to meet up and discuss specific or general thoughts on the club and its activities.

-- Notify the adviser of internal and external conflict pertaining the club in order to better assist the adviser in advocating on the group’s behalf.
+- Notify the advisor of internal and external conflict pertaining the club in order to better assist the advisor in advocating on the group’s behalf.

-- Faculty/staff may serve as advisers to a student group if they will be in Singapore for at least one semester of the academic year.
-Faculty/staff advisers who will be away from campus for 1+ year should inform the group(s) they advise so the group can secure a different adviser.
+- Faculty/staff may serve as advisors to a student group if they will be in Singapore for at least one semester of the academic year.
+Faculty/staff advisors who will be away from campus for 1+ year should inform the group(s) they advise so the group can secure a different advisor.

 - Faculty/staff should not feel obligated to advise student groups.
 It is acceptable to decline to advise a student group if you do not have the time or do not think the relationship would work well for either party.

-- Faculty/staff advisers should communicate any urgent concerns regarding club behaviour or practices directly to the Student Organisations Manager in the Dean of Students’ Office.
+- Faculty/staff advisors should communicate any urgent concerns regarding club behaviour or practices directly to the Student Organisations Manager in the Dean of Students’ Office.